garden-io/garden/docs/reference/providers/kubernetes.md

         # Specify the nodeSelector constraints for each garden-util pod.
         nodeSelector:

-      # Specify annotations to apply to the Kubernetes service account used by kaniko.
-This can be useful to set up
-      # IRSA with in-cluster building.
-      serviceAccountAnnotations:

     # A default hostname to use when no hostname is explicitly configured for a service.
     defaultHostname: